nikhilbuilds/scriptassist/README.md

 ## 5. Inefficient in-memory filtering and pagination that won't scale -

-### Addressed the In Memory filtering and pagination issue, updated both the tasks and the users controller, to have effiecient db side pagination and filtering.
-Also addewd DTO for better code quality.
+### Addressed the In Memory filtering and pagination issue, updated both the tasks and the users controller to have effiecient db side pagination and filtering.
+Also added DTO for better code quality.

 ## 6. Collecting Stats, ineffiecient Implementation -